Bala333sr/IntelliAttend/README.md

 - [`/docs`](docs/) - Comprehensive documentation
 - [`/scripts`](scripts/) - Utility and setup scripts

-For detailed information about this structure, see [Project Structure Documentation](docs/PROJECT_STRUCTURE.md).
+For detailed information about this structure, see the [Documentation Index](docs/README.md).

 ## Recent Restructuring

 The project has been recently restructured to follow professional software development practices.
-See [Restructuring Summary](docs/RESTRUCTURING_SUMMARY.md) for details on the changes made.
+See the [Documentation Index](docs/README.md) for summaries and change logs.

 ## System Components